Volkswagen emissions scandal: Italy

 On 6 October 2015 Italy's regulator of competition announced plans to investigate whether Volkswagen engaged in "improper commercial practices" when promoting its affected diesel vehicles.
 On 15 October 2015, Italian State Police raided Volkswagen offices in Verona, and Volkswagen's Lamborghini offices in Bologna, placing six executives under investigation.

+Israel

+In 2013, the Israeli Licensing Institutes Association sent a letter to Amir Zaltsberg, head of vehicle emissions at the Ministry of Environmental Protection, reporting that it was unable to properly conduct tests on Volkswagen diesel vehicles, although the symptoms observed differed from those later identified in the United States in 2015.
+Following the outbreak of the scandal, the Israel Tax Authority reviewed the tax benefits that had been granted to Volkswagen diesel cars (up to ₪15,000 per vehicle) and in December announced that the local importer, Champion Motors, would have to return a total of ₪100 million in grants.

 Japan

 In October 2015, Japan's Ministry of the Environment held an expert committee meeting to discuss this issue.

 There were 36 targeted cars which had been privately imported, although they were not sold through authorized resellers in Japan.

 Netherlands

 In December 2016 the Dutch consumers authority ACM decided to investigate whether Dutch laws were broken and consumers misled, a report was due by June 2017.
 5,000 Dutch Volkswagen owners have signed up for a class action lawsuit.
 Netherlands has spent billions of euros on subsidies in energy-efficient cars in the recent years.
 Jesse Klaver from the political party GroenLinks responded that the Netherlands must claim back money from the car manufacturers if it emerges that they have committed fraud in the Netherlands.